Money in Mind

 call Billy on 01422 345154 or 07985 754944 or email firstname.lastname@example.org

-The Welfare Rights service is open to anyone living in Calderdale who is experiencing mental distress or is the main carer for someone with mental-health concerns.
+The Welfare Rights service is open to anyone living in Calderdale who is experiencing emotional distress .
 Other welfare advice services are available if you do not meet our criteria:

 Employment Support Service

 The Employment Support Project Worker role aims to offer support people who experience emotional distress and who wish to move towards paid employment.
 It can also offer interventions that enable people to maintain or retain current employment.